nextstrain/docs.nextstrain.org/src/install.rst

          b.
 Scroll down to the **Latest Miniconda Installer Links** section and click the Windows platform link relevant to your machine.
          c.
 Open the downloaded file and follow through installation prompts.

       2. Open an Anaconda PowerShell Prompt, which can be found in the Start menu.
+Note that you should not use the *administrator* prompt.
       3. Install mamba on the ``base`` conda environment:

          .. code-block:: bash